tamarosenzweig/TaskManagmant/README.md

 ### Controllers
 * User controller:
-    * Post - sign in to the system
+    * Login - sign in to the system
     requierd data: a `Login` object
     If the user is valid - we will check his status and navigate him to the currect main page, else a suitable message will be send to him.
-* Screens for manager:
+* Manager screens:

    * Users managmant:
      * GetAllUsers- get all the workers in this company.
      * The manager can manage his workers: